Central Florida Zoo and Botanical Gardens are on the edge of Lake Monroe in Sanford, Florida.

 Central Florida Zoo animals

-The Central Florida Zoo and Botanical Gardens is home to more than 350 animals representing over 100 species.
+The Central Florida Zoo and Botanical Gardens is home to over 350 animals representing over 100 species.

-Their collection includes international favorites from all over the world and animals such as the Black bear, American alligator, etc., which are native to Florida.
+Their collection includes international favorites worldwide and animals such as the Black bear, American alligator, etc., native to Florida.

 Amphibians at the Zoo